keriati/2048/README.md

 # 2048 Game

-Implementation of the 2048 Game.
-For Specifications see the [2048.pdf](2048.pdf) file.
+For detailed specifications, please refer to the [2048.pdf](2048.pdf) file.

-The app is using ReactJS and Ant Design, rather as a "lite" technical showcase.
+This application is built using ReactJS and Ant Design, serving as a streamlined technical showcase.

 ## Running the App